 Compare PA hospitals on Mortality Rating (relative survival rate), Average Charge (price), and Readmission rates.
 Sixteen (16) conditions in the pdf reports include heart failure, abnormal heartbeat, heart attack, angioplasty and stent, pneumonia, stroke, laparoscopic gallbladder removal, COPD, colorectal surgical procedures, diabetes, kidney failure, urinary tract infections, sepsis, chest pain, and respiratory failure.
 Grouped by region.
 As an example, there were over 68,000 sepsis cases in Pennsylvania in 2016-2017, with an average mortality rate of 9.3%, and average charge close to $56,000; about 18% were readmitted.
 Symbols for Mortality ratings can be confusing – a higher mortality rating means worse survival.
 No orthopedic (hip or knee) surgery included.
 Data from Oct.
 2016 to Sept.
 2017, published by the Pennsylvania Health Care Cost Containment Council (PHC4), November 2018.

-Brief overview of severe sepsis by the CDC written for lay people.
-Over 1.5 million people in the US get sepsis each year.
-Death rates are high, with 20% for sepsis, 40% for severe sepsis, and more than 60% for septic shock.
+The Sepsis page from CDC identifies what you should know about severe sepsis.
+Written for lay people.
+Over 1.7 million people in the US get sepsis each year, with about 270,000 deaths from it annually.
+Death rates are high.
+CDC estimates that 1 in 3 in-hospital deaths are due to sepsis.
 Click Get Ahead of Sepsis (on the left Navigation bar) to find more resources for patients and families

 According to the CDC, adults who smoke cigarettes die 10 years earlier than nonsmokers.
 Site includes topics like Tobacco-related Mortality, E-Cigarettes, Genes and Smoking (and sperm mutations), Cigarettes and Nicotine, Increased Risk for Cataracts, Lung Cancer, COPD, Effects on Infertility, Statistics (about 15 in 100 adults smokes), Lung pictures, and how much money you will save when you quit smoking (see making a Quit Plan).
 Set a date to quit

-Article by Haynes, Weiser et al (including our favorite Atul Gawande MD) published in the New England Journal of Medicine, outlines the effectiveness of an easy-to-implement surgical checklist.
+Surgical Safety Checklist proves to be effective, as published by the New England Journal of Medicine (NEJM).
+Article by Haynes, Weiser et al (including our favorite Atul Gawande MD) outlines the effectiveness of an easy-to-implement surgical checklist.
 The study tested the tool and approach with about 4000 patients in eight hospitals (incl. one in Seattle) in 8 countries, providing a diverse application of the checklist.
 Results showed significant and dramatic improvement in lowering surgical site infections, returns to OR, deaths, and complications.
 Very exciting stuff when published in January 2009.
-Now it has become standard of care
+Now it has become standard of care.
+Classic article.

 US News & World Report’s top pediatric hospitals listed for cancer; cardiology and heart surgery; diabetes and endocrinology; gastroenterology (digestive disorders) & GI surgery; neonatology; nephrology (kidney); neurology and neurosurgery; orthopedics; pulmonology (respiratory problems) and lung surgery; and urology.
 Honor roll of 10 hospitals is led by Boston Children’s, Children’s Hospital of Philadelphia, and Cincinnati Children’s tied for third with Texas Children’s in Houston.
 List called Best Children’s Hospitals updated June 2019.
 Detailed hospital scores for individual measures such as survival, are in the Methodology report